wessenstam/stageworkshop/documentation/guidebook.md

 ## Development ##

+Shell scripting is not a complete computer language, but despite its drawbacks, it is capable.
+In the limited environment of the CVM, it is the easiest manner to orchestrate other command line tools, including Nutanix CLIs.
+You will also see API calls to access platform functionality.

+I refer to the [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/index.html) every time I forget something or see strange syntax, it is a great way to learn and understand shell scripting!

 ### Feature Branches ###

 In order to keep the master branch stable, a developer should work on a feature branch when possible.
-Here's an example of how to change to a feature branch, it assumes you are working with the `mlavi` repository:
+The following shows how to change to a feature branch, it assumes you are working with the `mlavi` repository and want to change to a branch named <BRANCH>:

     cd $(git clone https://github.com/mlavi/stageworkshop.git 2>&1 \
       | grep Cloning | awk -F\' '{print $2}') \